linusg/rpi-backlight/README.md

 $ echo 'SUBSYSTEM=="backlight",RUN+="/bin/chmod 666 /sys/class/backlight/%k/brightness /sys/class/backlight/%k/bl_power"' | sudo tee -a /etc/udev/rules.d/backlight-permissions.rules
 ```

+Otherwise you'll have to run Python code, The GUI and CLI as root when _changing_ the
+power or brightness.

 ### Emulator

 For testing without a physical display (e.g. on your main Linux/macOS/Windows machine)